Approaching Massive MIMO Performance with Reconfigurable Intelligent Surfaces: We Do Not Need Many Antennas: System model

-The above Lemma reveals a somewhat disappointing result: the favourable propagation and channel hardening parameters are not affected by how large the RIS is, but they just depend on the number of active antennas.
-It could thus appear that there is no advantage in considering the proposed antenna structure in comparison to a traditional massive MIMO antenna with $N_A$ active elements.
-A moment thought clarifies however that the Lemma just suggests that the statistical parameters ruling channel hardening and favourable propagation do not benefit from the use of an RIS.
-The additional degrees of freedom provided by the tunable RIS elements can be however exploited to improve performance, for instance by forcing a larger degree of orthogonality among the composite signatures in~\eqref{eq:composite_signature}.
-The results provided in the sequel of the paper will confirm that this intuition is correct and that the proposed structure may exhibit several advantages over a traditional massive MIMO system.
+Lemma~\ref{lemma:Fp-Ch} reveals a somewhat disappointing result: the favorable propagation and channel hardening are not affected by the size of the RIS, but rather depend on the number of BS antennas.
+It could thus appear that there is no advantage in considering the proposed RIBS in comparison to a co-located mMIMO BS array with $\Na$ antennas.
+A moment thought clarifies however that the Lemma just suggests that the statistical parameters ruling channel hardening and favorable propagation do not benefit from the use of an RIS.
+The additional degrees of freedom provided by the tunable RIS elements can be however exploited to improve the performance.